BreX900/index_generator/README.md

       library: index_generator
 ```

+- **path**: Path in which to create the index file.
+All filters will get the relative path from this directory
 - **name**: Prioritize ownership in folders, otherwise it will use the one defined in the generator with `default_name` key.
   If it is missing, if the folder is `lib` it will use the package name otherwise the folder name
+- **library**: The name of the library used in the index dart file by the `library` keyword
-- **filters**: You can define `black` filters that remove files from the index but `white` filters will add them back
+- **include** | **exclude**: You can define filters that exclude or include files to be included in the index.
+The filters are passed paths relative to the
-  You can use [Glob](https://pub.dev/packages/glob) expressions
+  index file.
+You can use [Glob](https://pub.dev/packages/glob) expressions.
-- **folders**: You can define specific export folders paths.
-  The path of the folders is relative to the path of the index.
 - **exports**: You can define specific export dart packages in index file.
   You can use `package` to export a dart file package without dart extension.